 1. Placement Planning Meetings

 Placement Planning meetings should be convened as part of the process of identifying and placing a child - as set out in the Placement in Foster Care Procedure and the Placement in Residential Care Procedure.
 The first Placement Planning Meeting in relation to a placement should be held before the placement.
-Where this is not possible because of the urgency of the situation, it should be held in order that the Placement Plan is prepared within 5 working days of the start of the placement.
+Where this is not possible because of the urgency of the situation, it should be held in order that the Placement Plan is prepared in readiness for the 72 hour review.

 The social worker and home manager/foster carers supervising social worker will agree the best format and venue for the meeting and who will chair the meeting.